Last page update:

-To ensure that you will be adequately rewarded and protected as you trade and invest across borders, consult the Intellectual Property Rights Experts' Group IP Information Center.
-The Center provides information about the intellectual property regimes and key contacts in APEC Member Economies.
+To ensure that businesses are adequately rewarded and protected across borders, consult the Intellectual Property Rights Experts' Group IP Information Center.
+The center provides information about the intellectual property regimes and key contacts in APEC member economies.

-The Investment Experts Group maintains a set of links to investment-related information in APEC Economies and is geared to providing you with current additional information.
+The Investment Experts Group maintains a set of links to investment-related information in APEC economies and is geared to providing businesspeople with current additional information.

 Standardization and Regulatory Bodies

-Access the Standards and Conformance information to provide you with information on Member Economies' contacts in international standardization bodies and links to Economies' regulatory bodies on various sectors.
+The Standards and Conformance information provides information on member economies' contacts in international standardization bodies and links to economies' regulatory bodies on various sectors.

-APEC Economies developed a set of General Transparency Standards that committed members to such measures as publishing all laws and regulation, and establishing appeal mechanisms for administrative decisions.
-There are nine sets of Area-Specific Transparency Standards that Economies are working towards: Services, Investment, Competition Policy and Regulatory Reform, Standards and Conformance, Intellectual Property, Customs Procedures, Market Access, Business Mobility and Government Procurement.
-Access Economies' completed assessment templates that are available for download.
+APEC economies developed a set of General Transparency Standards that committed members to such measures as publishing all laws and regulation, and establishing appeal mechanisms for administrative decisions.
+There are nine sets of Area-Specific Transparency Standards that economies are working towards: Services, Investment, Competition Policy and Regulatory Reform, Standards and Conformance, Intellectual Property, Customs Procedures, Market Access, Business Mobility and Government Procurement.
+Access member economies' completed assessment templates that are available for download.